-The District's recent strategic planning update articulates new objectives, including: (1) to reposition the District as a driver of economic prosperity in Downtown; (2) to play a leadership role on catalytic projects, including the HOP MKE Streetcar, West Wisconsin Avenue renaissance, Sculpture Milwaukee, the first Downtown dog exercise area, refurbishing Cathedral Square Park and various public space making projects; and (3) to harness the energy and vibrancy of diverse Downtown residents, young professionals and other Downtown believers to position them for leadership roles in the Downtown community.
+The District's recent strategic planning update articulates new objectives, including: (1) to reposition the District as a driver of economic prosperity in Downtown; (2) to play a leadership role on catalytic projects, including the HOP MKE Streetcar, West Wisconsin Avenue renaissance, Sculpture Milwaukee, Brighten the Passage, the first Downtown dog exercise area, the Cathedral Square Park "Frame the Square" Project and various public art and space making projects; and (3) to harness the energy and vibrancy of diverse Downtown residents, young professionals and other Downtown believers to position them for leadership roles in the Downtown community.
 A summary of the District's objectives and priorities arising out of its 2014 strategic plan and 2018 rapid refresh are attached hereto as Appendix E.